-Ken understands firsthand how difficult it is to seek and ask for help, and also how beneficial counseling and therapy can be for restoring relationships and individual mental health.
-After more than a decade building his career Ken began to feel restless and dissatisfied.
+Ken is a Licensed Professional Counselor who understands firsthand how difficult it is to seek and ask for help, and also how beneficial counseling and therapy can be for restoring relationships and individual mental health.
+After more than a decade building his career, Ken began to feel restless and dissatisfied.
 It was in these years that Ken started to notice his anxious thoughts and compulsive behaviors began to disrupt his daily life, despite an outward appearance of normalcy.
 Additionally, Ken’s home life was under pressure as his wife and one of his children were diagnosed with various unexpected and misunderstood medical conditions.
 Through his own experience of seeking help through counseling and therapy, Ken discovered a passion for helping others who found themselves lost, suffering, and feeling hopeless.

 Ken has lived in Grapevine-Colleyville since 1997 with his wife, two teenage sons, and their rescue dog.
-When not counseling, Ken enjoys drinking good coffee, reading NYT bestseller-list novels, and playing board and card games.
+When not counseling, Ken enjoys drinking good coffee, exploring new and creative spiritual practices, and collecting vintage sports cards.